medizininformatik-initiative/fhir-server-examples/ReadMe.md

 # fhir-server-examples #

-Zusammenstellung: Frank Meineke (15.2.2022) im Rahmen der MII Taskforce DDT
+Compiled by Frank Meineke (2022-02-15) as part of the MII Taskforce DDT.

-Motivation ist:
-  * lade und starte öffentliche zugängliche FHIR Server als docker Container
-  * geladen wird immer die mit "latest" getaggte Version
+Features
+  * load and start publicly available FHIR servers as docker containers.
+  * always load the "latest" tagged version
-  * lade öffentlich zugängliche FHIR Daten
+  * load publicly available FHIR data
-  * genutzt werden die mit den Containern aktuell mitgelieferten Datenbanken (derby etc)
-  * Performanztest sind damit nur sehr eingeschränkt / gar nicht möglich
-  * die Server nutzen Ports ab 8081
-  * der Firely/VONK Server benötigt eine (kostenlos erhältliche) Lizenz
-  * im HAPI Frontend sind die anderen Tester integriert (Ausnahme: IBM)
+  * use the databases that are currently delivered with the containers (derby etc)
+  * integrate server into the HAPI tester frontend  (except IBM)
+  * Note: performance tests are only possible to a very limited extent / not at all

 ### Supported Servers ###
 | Server      | Endpoint | Remark
 | ----------- | ----------- | -----------